copenhagenjs/copenhagenjs.dk/_posts/2011-10-25-videoes-from-third-meetup-online.md

 ---
-title: Videoes from third meetup is onlone!
+title: Videos from third meetup are online!
 layout: post
 ---

 As promised we have uploaded the [videos](http://video.copenhagenjs.dk/channel/3712184/october-meetup) from our third meetup to our video site.

-We also has [@strusia](twitter.com/strusia) around to take some pictures, which can be found at [Flickr](http://www.flickr.com/photos/sylwiaerhardt/sets/72157627853259761/)
+We also had [@strusia](twitter.com/strusia) around to take some pictures, which can be found at [Flickr](http://www.flickr.com/photos/sylwiaerhardt/sets/72157627853259761/)

 **Slides from the presentations**